5 Steps for a Successful Cabling Project

 Also, remember to request an “as-built” set of drawings from your cabling company showing the locations of every voice and data cabling port in your new space with proper voice and data jack numbering according to your preferred network numbering plan.

-Remember that your network cabling installation is crucial to the proper functioning of your office communications and business services as you have designed them to perform over your Ethernet LAN.
+Remember that your network cabling installation is crucial to the proper functioning of your office communications and business services as you have designed them to perform over your voice and data Local Area Networks (LAN.)

 Even with the best preparation and planning, great scheduling and thorough documentation, there may be things over which you have little control that can cause disruptions during a company relocation or remodeling project.
 So, allow enough time for any mid-course corrections or Plan B implementations.